coder/docs/setup/kubernetes/local-preview.md

 description: Set up a Coder deployment locally for testing.
 ---

-Docker

-Coder is typically deployed to a remote datacenter but [Docker][docker-url] can be used to create a lightweight preview deployment of Coder.
+Coder is typically deployed to a remote data center, but you can use [Docker][docker-url] to create a lightweight preview deployment of Coder.

 > Coder currently supports local preview only on workstations running macOS or
 > Linux.